tsvetshop/tsvetshop.github.io/_projects/negotiation.md

 ---
-title: Dialog Systems for Negotiation
+title: Dialog System for Negotiation
 # subtitle: And a subtitle

 description: |
-  This project has a long title, but no other content.
+  Brief introduction for the project.

 people:
   - yiheng